 The storage format of one file in JuiceFS consists of three levels.
 The first level called "Chunk".
 Each chunk has fixed size, currently it is 64MiB and cannot be changed.
 The second level called "Slice".
 The slice size is variable.
 A chunk may have multiple slices.
 The third level called "Block".
 Like chunk, its size is fixed.
 By default one block is 4MiB and you could modify it when formatting a volume (see following section).
 At last, the block will be compressed and encrypted (optional) store into object storage.

 You can download precompiled binaries from releases page.

-You need first installing Go 1.14+ and GCC 5.4+, then run following commands:
+You need install Go first, then run following commands:

 $ git clone https://github.com/juicedata/juicefs.git $ cd juicefs $ make